Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 Intuitively, it is easy to understand that each question, individually, defines categories of people through the response modalities chosen.

-In the following code, we first import the data in an R object named *GMO*, then run the `summary()` function on the *GMO* object.
+Import the data in an R object named *GMO*, then apply the `summary()` function to the *GMO* object.

 <codeblock id="02_01">
 </codeblock>

 As shown above, data are considered as *characters* and should be encoded as factors.
-From the number of columns of *GMO*, we encode the columns as factors, iteratively; then we check that the *GMO* data frame is ready to be analyzed.
+Apply the `ncol()` function to *GMO* to get its number of columns.
+Use this information to encode the columns as factors, iteratively; then, check that the *GMO* data frame is ready to be analyzed.

 <codeblock id="02_02">
+ncol(GMO) returns the number of columns of GMO
 </codeblock>

+## The *R* corner: when categories have to be re-ordered

 </exercise>

 <exercise id="2" title="From categories to categorical data and their representation">

 The output of the `summary()` function is interesting: it illustrates perfectly the notion of class or category.
-For the question *What do you think of the inclusion of GM raw materials in products to be fed to animals?*, we can see that 135 participants to the survey are divided into 4 classes or categories: 44 are totally opposed, 39 are somewhat against, 44 are favourable, and 8 are very favourable.
-Practically, we want to represent the way these participants are distributed (or divided) into these 4 classes/categories/response modalities that define a *categorical variable* (or *qualitative variable*).
+For the question *What do you think of the inclusion of GM raw materials in products to be fed to animals?*, we can see that the 135 participants of the survey are divided into 4 classes or categories: 44 are totally opposed, 39 are somewhat against, 44 are favourable, and 8 are very favourable.
+Practically, we want to represent the way these participants are distributed (or divided) into these 4 classes (categories or response modalities) that define a *categorical variable* (or *qualitative variable*).

 To do so, we are going to extract this information, to re-order it and to represent it graphically.